 I started writing essays as a reporter in Missouri (Springfield Daily News) and Vermont (The Burlington Free Press).
 For a few years, I wrote op-ed pieces for USA Today.
 Those were sometimes insane trips, where I got the topic at 4 p.m. and was expected to do research, write, and dictate a piece by 2 p.m. the next day.
 (Yes, to all those who weren’t even eating solid food in that pre-fax, pre-email, pre-internet time, I said dictate.)

 I blog about writing and publishing since I am an indie publisher.
-I have written three novels: Down Dog Diary, a mystery where a yoga teacher hunts a killer; Book of Mercy, a funny novel about a serious issue: censorship, and Maud’s House, a story of lost-and-found creativity and the mess it can lead to in a small Vermont town.
+I have written four novels: cozy mysteries featuring a yoga teacher (Down Dog Diary, Warrior’s Revenge, and Crow Calling); Book of Mercy, a funny novel about a serious issue: censorship; and Maud’s House, a story of lost-and-found creativity and the mess it can lead to in a small Vermont town.
 I also have written a guide to putting zing into your writing and improving your business called WriteTips.

 From the day I picked up Please Don’t Eat the Daisies by Jean Kerr at a yard sale, I have been in love with humorous essays about marriage, parenting, and family life.
 Erma Bombeck was another favorite.
 To me, these women were like Lucille Ball on paper.
 Every day they faced that candy conveyor belt speeding faster and faster—just as I was, just as you probably do.
 So sometimes I write about the everyday journey: hiding in the basement at Halloween, missing a child whose living abroad, planning a do-it-yourself wedding.
 I collect those on a site called The Hearth.